 Urgent cases seen first

-“Emergency Departments do not see patients on a first-come, first-served basis,” says Dr. Tom Stewart, Chief of Staff.
+“Emergency Departments do not see patients on a first-come, first-served basis,” says Dr. Tom Stewart, Niagara Health's CEO.
 “Hospitals across Canada use the same triage scale when assessing patients to ensure the most urgent cases are seen first.”